 The Pre-Placement Training provided by La County Human Services presents information regarding three categories: Agency Systems, Laws and Process, System Expectations of Foster Parents, and Information Needed by Foster Parents.
 Within these three larger categories various topics such as: the goals of the child welfare system, roles and responsibilities, nurturing care and discipline, confidentiality, maintaining family connectedness, culture, child development, and the effects of fostering on your family will be discussed.

-The training course consists of three sessions: Orientation, Pre-Placement Session I, and Pre-Placement Session II.
-Orientation is offered every month and Sessions I and II are offered every other month.
-It is preferred that these sessions are attended in order.
+The training course consists of two sessions: Orientation and Pre-Placement.
+Both sessions are offered monthly and should be attended in order, with Orientation being attended first.
 The Pre-Placement training is now a State of Wisconsin mandated training that is required of all foster parents before they are able to receive a child in their home for the provision of foster care.

 To register for this training course call Rhonda Rude at 789-4834 or email her at email@example.com.